Last Updated on

 - Add the rest of the ingredients- milk, rice, sugar and saffron.
 Mix well and close the lid and turn the valve to the sealing position.

-- Cancel the sauté mode and press porridge button and adjust the timing to 20 minutes.
+- Cancel the sauté mode and press porridge button and adjust the timing to 20 minutes on high pressure

 - Once the twenty minutes are up, wait until the pressure releases naturally.